 Sky has also pledged its commitment to 4K broadcasts and is planning to release a new SkyQ box, although it still isn't clear just how many channels it plans to show in 4K.
-Sport will likely be a priority, and in August 2013, it carried out its first ever live 4K trial broadcast using the English Premier League match between West Ham and Stoke City.The BBC has said it plans to broadcast 4K as standard by 2016, with the Rio de Janeiro Olympics seen as the key event in the calendar.
+Sport is likely to be a priority, and in August 2013, it carried out its first ever live 4K trial broadcast with the English Premier League match between West Ham and Stoke City.The BBC has said it plans to broadcast 4K as standard by 2016, with the Rio de Janeiro Olympics seen as the key event in the calendar.
 A recent BBC survey claimed 23% of viewers could benefit from 4K TV, based in part on the average TV screen size and viewing distance.

 The BBC and Sky are also part of the UHD-Forum, which has been formed to promote 4K TV.
 Led by the Digital TV Group, the forum aims to avoid the confusion that emerged when HD TV and HD-Ready TVs first came on sale.